AnasElii/eth_custom_wallet/README.md

 # Custom ERC-20 Wallet
 ## Overview
 This project is a custom cryptocurrency wallet designed to interact with the ERC-20 token on the Ethereum blockchain.
-It allows users to securely send, receive, and withdraw tBoy tokens without relying on external wallet providers like MetaMask.
+It allows users to securely send, receive, and withdraw ERC-20 tokens without relying on external wallet providers like MetaMask.
 The wallet is built using ethers.js and is currently configured to operate on the Sepolia testnet for development and testing.

 ## Features
 - Account Management: Generate new wallets or import existing ones using private keys.